BrookJeynes/CSharp-Tafe-Course/README.md

 The goal of this project is to, using the .cs file we just created, code a program which outputs the text `"C# is fun"` to the command line.
 Goodluck.

 <h6 style="font-size:11px;"><i>*note: Underneath is an answer to this project, it is highly advised you take an attempt at the project before viewing the answer.
 Also note that there is never 1 single way to create a projects answer, everyone codes different and therefore there are many solutions to a single question.
-For this reason it is important to realise your answer may not match the one provided below, it is just a basic guide of our interpretation of the answer as long as your program does what the question asks, you have succeeded.</h6>
+For this reason it is important to realise your answer may not match the one provided below, it is just a basic guide of our interpretation of the answer.
+As long as your program does what the question asks, you have succeeded.</i></h6>

 <br>
 <h3>Project 1 Answer</h3> <br>